bookofproofs/bookofproofs.github.io/_sources/history/18th-century/vega.md

 * Vega continued to participate in the fighting which was part of the French Revolutionary Wars.
 * Vega was again present when the Austrian forces besieged the fort at Kehl later that year in October.
 * Vega was able to spend more time on his mathematics after the treaty of Campo Formido of 18 October 1797 ended hostilities, with the Austrians accepting defeat by the French under Napoleon Bonaparte.
-* However, July 1800 was a tragic month for Vega for his wife Josefa died on the 7th  and then, less than two weeks later, his daughter Maria Tereza died.
 * On 22 August 1800 Vega was given the hereditary title of baron, including the right to his own coat of arms.
 * Perhaps at this point we should note other honours which had been given to Vega.
 * In early 1802 Vega was promoted to lieutenant colonel.